Is Your License Suspended Immediately After a DUI in Arkansas?

 • Penalties for DUI: DUI offenses in Arkansas lead to serious penalties, ranging from fines and community service to imprisonment and mandatory alcohol education.
 One of the first consequences you may face after a DUI arrest is license suspension, either through administrative action or as part of the court’s ruling.

-Key Takeaway: Arkansas’s DUI laws are designed to discourage drunk driving through a combination of penalties, including potential immediate license suspension.
+Key Takeaway: Arkansas’s DUI laws are designed to discourage drunk driving and how many years in jail through a combination of penalties, including potential immediate license suspension.

 Is Your License Suspended Immediately After a DUI in Arkansas?